switch-ch/ansible-role-openstack-service-builder/example_service/Readme.md

 =========

 This is a simple example of how one can build the virtual infrastructure for an imaginary service.
-(The service in this example does nothing useful).
+(The service in this example does nothing useful, it is merely a demo).

 It should be possible to run the example right from this directory provided you added some config file as described in "Setup"